vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ```

 A few things are happening in this code:
- 1. Create an instance of `Observation` and bind it to an `ObservationRegistry` as stated in [The Doc](https://micrometer.io/docs/observation).
+ 1. Create an instance of `Observation` and bind it to an `ObservationRegistry` as stated in [the documentation](https://micrometer.io/docs/observation).
- 2. To better track our invocation, set Low cardinality keys - these are tags which have little or no variations in value.
-For High cardinality keys - which is many value possibilities - use the `.highCardinalityKeyValue()` method.
+ 2. To better observe our invocation - to be able to filter it later - add some _low cardinality_ keys.
+These are tags that have little or no variations in value.
+For _high cardinality_ keys - which have many possible values - use the `.highCardinalityKeyValue()` method.
- 3. Rather than manually calling `.start()` and `.stop()`, use the `observe(Runnable)]` method to isolate the monitored code in it's own `Runnable` closure.
+ 3. Rather than manually calling `.start()` and `.stop()`, use the `observe(Runnable)]` method to isolate the monitored code in its own `Runnable` closure.

 ## How Micrometer observation works

-Micrometer's [Observation](https://github.com/micrometer-metrics/micrometer/tree/main/micrometer-observation/src/main/java/io/micrometer/observation) API employs "handlers" that are notified about the lifecycle event of an observation.
-An [ObservationHandler](https://github.com/micrometer-metrics/micrometer/blob/main/micrometer-observation/src/main/java/io/micrometer/observation/ObservationHandler.java) wraps around the observation lifecycle and execute it's methods on lifecycle events.
-An `ObservationHandler` reacts only to supported implementations of an `Observation.Context` - this context passes state between handler methods - and can create all kinds of instrumentation like metrics, spans or logs by reacting to the lifecycle events of an observation, such as:
+An [ObservationHandler](https://github.com/micrometer-metrics/micrometer/blob/main/micrometer-observation/src/main/java/io/micrometer/observation/ObservationHandler.java) wraps the `Observation` lifecycle and execute its methods on lifecycle events.
+An `ObservationHandler` reacts only to supported implementations of an `Observation.Context` - this context passes state between handler methods - and can create all kinds of instrumentation like metrics, spans, or logs by reacting to the lifecycle events of an observation, such as:

-* `start` - Observation has been started.
-Happens when the `Observation#start()` method gets called.
+* `start` -  This happens when the `Observation#start()` method is called.
-* `stop` - Observation has been stopped.
-Happens when the `Observation#stop()` method gets called.
+* `stop` - This happens when the `Observation#stop()` method is called.
-* `error` - An error occurred while observing.
-Happens when the `Observation#error(exception)` method gets called.
+* `error` - This event happens when the `Observation#error(exception)` method is called.
-* `event` - An event happened when observing.
-Happens when the `Observation#event(event)` method gets called.
+* `event` -  This happens when the `Observation#event(event)` method gets called.
 * `scope started` - Observation opens a scope.
 The scope must be closed when no longer used.
-Handlers can create thread local variables on start that are cleared upon closing of the scope.
-Happens when the `Observation#openScope()` method gets called.
+Handlers can create thread-local variables on start that are cleared when the scope is completed.
+This event happens when the `Observation#openScope()` method is called.
 * `scope stopped` - Observation stops a scope.
-Happens when the `Observation.Scope#close()` method gets called.
+This event happens when the `Observation.Scope#close()` method is called.

-An observation state diagram looks like:
+An observation state diagram:

 <img src="images/observation-state-dia.png" alt="observation state diagram" width="480">

-For observation scopes, the state diagram looks like:
+The state diagram for observation scopes:

 <img src="images/observation-scope-state-dia.png" alt="observation scope state diagram" width="480">

-The autoconfiguration in Spring Boot will create an `ObservationRegistry` which is responsible for managing the state of observations.
-Additionally, we get multiple `ObservationHandlers` that handle various instrumentation objectives (e.g. tracing, metrics, logging, etc..).
+The Spring Boot autoconfiguration creates an `ObservationRegistry` responsible for managing the observations state.
+Additionally, we get multiple `ObservationHandlers` that handle various instrumentation objectives (e.g., tracing, metrics, logging, etc..).
 As an  example, the [MeterObservationHandler](https://github.com/micrometer-metrics/micrometer/blob/main/micrometer-core/src/main/java/io/micrometer/core/instrument/observation/DefaultMeterObservationHandler.java#L23) provides micrometer [Timer](https://micrometer.io/docs/concepts#_timers) and [Counter](https://micrometer.io/docs/concepts#_counters) metrics to observations.

-Additionally, non auto-configured handlers exist such as the [ObservationTextPublisher](https://github.com/micrometer-metrics/micrometer/blob/main/micrometer-observation/src/main/java/io/micrometer/observation/ObservationTextPublisher.java#L24).
+Additionally, non-auto-configured handlers exist, such as the [ObservationTextPublisher](https://github.com/micrometer-metrics/micrometer/blob/main/micrometer-observation/src/main/java/io/micrometer/observation/ObservationTextPublisher.java#L24).
 This handler logs the context during each handled event.

-Our simple app can be made to log observation events by declaring a bean of this type `ObservationTextPublisher`:
+Log observation events by declaring a bean of type `ObservationTextPublisher`:

 ```java
 @Component
 public class TextPublishingObservationHandler extends ObservationTextPublisher { }
 ```

-When we execute our `SimpleObservationApplication`, we will see logs that `ObservationTextPublisher` emitted.
-Timestamps are removed, while just 1 descriptive log line appear to keep things brief in this sample.
+We will see logs that the `ObservationTextPublisher` emitted when we execute our `SimpleObservationApplication`.
+I've removed timestamps and only included one descriptive log line for brevity:

 ```log
 INFO 90538 --- [           main] i.m.o.ObservationTextPublisher           : START - name='server.job', contextualName='null', error='null', lowCardinalityKeyValues=[jobType='string'], highCardinalityKeyValues=[], map=[]